michaelfolkson/bitcoinops.github.io/_posts/en/2019-02-11-rbf-in-the-wild.md

 replaceable.

-Any unconfirmed transaction risks being replaced for a variety of reasons including broadcasting more than one transaction spending the same UTXO, directly mining a different transaction spending the same UTXO, or working with a miner to get a different transaction spending the same UTXO included in a block.
+Any unconfirmed transaction risks being replaced for a variety of reasons including the spender broadcasting more than one transaction spending the same UTXO ([example][todd reddit gold]), the spender directly mining a different transaction spending the same UTXO ([Finney attack][]), or the spender working with a miner to get a different transaction spending the same UTXO included in a block ([example][betcoin dice]).

 ### Explorer blocktrail.com: RBF Visual Label

-![blocktrail.com explorer transaction details showing optin rbf label screenshot](/img/posts/rbf-in-the-wild/rbf-blocktrain-rbf-label.png)
+![blocktrail.com explorer transaction details showing opt-in rbf label screenshot](/img/posts/rbf-in-the-wild/rbf-blocktrain-rbf-label.png)

 Blocktrail shows an orange opt-in RBF label and also a mouseover detail for the